 Artwork

 These are just a sampling of my paintings, and I’m always adding more to the website and on Instagram.
-If you’re interested in buying a painting or if you have any other questions, please feel free to contact me.
+If you’d like to see my available paintings (and paintings in progress), you are welcome to visit me at my home studio.
+Feel free to contact me, and we can arrange a visit.

 “Poppies Are The Best”